shayantabaei/agent-executor/docs/roadmap.md

 - Example workflow that produces a ranked recommendation report
 - Example workflow that validates structured output
 - Documentation showing how an agent can call `/executions`
+- Documentation showing how an agent can use the MCP `execute_code` tool
 - Documentation showing how artifacts can be used as generated reports

 ### Configuration improvements